 As the cold air flows over the rim it turns down the sidewall under the influence of gravity and accelerates from RIM to SSW4.
 The depth to which the CAI will penetrate into the basin depends on the ambient vertical temperature structure inside the basin, as the CAI will descend until reaching its layer-based level of buoyancy equilibrium (W17).
 The temperature structure inside the basin, as seen in both the TS-C and NE temperature profiles, includes a 40-m-deep cold air pool with a temperature deficit of 9°C surmounted by an isothermal layer extending to the rim.
 The near-equivalence of the TS-C and NE profiles (Fig. 7a) indicates that the isentropes in the undisturbed bulk of the basin atmosphere are quasi-horizontal.
 The CAI can more easily penetrate the near-isothermal layer than the stronger stability cold pool below.
 Model simulations (Haiden et al. 2011; Kiefer and Zhong 2011) suggest that the near-isothermal layer is an equilibrium structure produced by the continuous nocturnal cooling of the air coming over the rim, rising motions that compensate for the downslope CAI mass flux and detrainment at the top of the CAI as suggested by laboratory and numerical experiments (Baines 2005).
-If there is sufficient negative buoyancy, the CAI may reach SSW2, as evidenced by wind speed spikes at 1945, 2000, 2045 and 2115 MST that coincide with temperature minima (Fig. 6f and 6c).
+If there is sufficient negative buoyancy, the CAI may reach SSW2, as evidenced by wind speed spikes at 1945, 2000, 2045 and 2115 MST that coincide with temperature minima at the RIM (Fig. 6f and 6c).
 SSW2, however, is often submerged below the top of the cold pool where the winds remain calm (Fig. 6f).
-Because increases in speed at SSW2 are associated with temperature decreases we can reject the hypothesis that the wind speed excursions are caused by seiches that submerse and re-immerse SSW2 in a sloshing cold pool, as speed increases would then be associated with temperature decreases.
+Because increases in speed at SSW2 are associated with temperature decreases we can reject the hypothesis that the wind speed excursions are caused by seiches that submerse and re-immerse SSW2 in a sloshing cold pool, as speed increases would then be associated with temperature increases.

 3) BIFURCATION PHASE, 2130- 2245 MST

 The bifurcation phase was previously described for the 2300-0400 MST steady-state period of IOP7 (W17).
 In contrast, the bifurcation phase during IOP4 is a relatively short, temporary phase as the atmosphere does not reach a steady state and is driven toward an ultimate warm air intrusion (WAI) phase.
-Because the phenomenon has been previously reported, we briefly summarize this phase, pointing out key structural features.
+Because the phenomenon has been previously reported, we only briefly summarize this phase, pointing out key structural features.
 Unfortunately, the RIM tower was not high enough to observe the full depth of the SBL after 2000 MST.
 But, since the lifting of the SBL over the rim was an adiabatic process, the structure above the rim can be determined by projecting the portion of the BASE temperature profile in Fig. 7 that is above the dividing streamline upward by the vertical distance between the dividing streamline at BASE and the RIM tower.